ATELIER-WEB/gab-e/wp-content/plugins/simply-static/readme.txt

 Control every option, run different kinds of exports and more with the WP-CLI integration.

-= Multisite =

-Export your entire network, subsites, change settings on the network level and more.

-The multisite integration of Simply Static Pro brings your static network to the next level.

 = Minification =

 Automatically minfiy HTML, CSS and JavaScript files on your static site.

 We can even minify inline CSS & JavaScript.

+= Image Optimization =

+Automatically optimize images on your static website with our ShortPixel API integration.

+= Optimization =

+Replace default WordPress paths and completely hide that you are using WordPress behind the scenes.

+Replace:

+* wp-content
+* wp-includes
+* wp-content/plugins/
+* wp-content/themes/
+* wp-content/uploads/

+Hide & Disable:

+Disabled unwanted features in WordPress before running an static export like:

+* XML-RPC
+* REST API URLs
+* Emoji support
+* Shortlink support
+* WordPress version in HTML

+and much more.

 = Get the Pro version =

-You can get the pro version [here](https://simplystatic.com/simply-static-pro/).
+You can get the pro version [here](https://simplystatic.com/pro/).

-== webtozip ==

-We also developed a service called [webtozip.com](https://webtozip.com/).

-If all you need is an archive of an existing WordPress website and you don't want to switch to a static site setup, we highly recommend using it instead of Simply Static.

-Here are the benefits:

-* it runs remotely (not on your server)
-* it is probably faster than running it on your own server
-* you don't have to worry about your WordPress version or your PHP version
-* you get the download link to the ZIP file via e-mail (no need for writing access on your server)

-It uses the same codebase as Simply Static but is not a plugin.
-It is a service that runs on our servers.

 = Tutorials =

-I publish new tutorials on how to work with Simply Static and other tools on my blog.
+We publish new tutorials on how to work with Simply Static and other tools on our blog.

-You can check the current tutorials [here](https://simplystatic.com/tutorials/)
+You can check the latest tutorials [here](https://simplystatic.com/tutorials/)

+= Documentation =

+We have a super extensive documentation that covers every aspect of Simply Static and Simply Static Pro.

+You can check the documentation [here](https://docs.simplystatic.com)

 == Installation ==